 To unveil The Canadair North Star to the world, I reserved a convention room at the Cambridge Motor Inn near Toronto International Airport.
 D-Day would be November 4.
 By supper time we had the place set up but, as the afternoon had progressed, the weather worsened.
 By book launch time a serious storm was blowing.
 In those conditions, who would show?
 I was getting worried, but needn’t have, for the place began filling.
 Some vintage TCA captains and stewardesses arrived wearing their 1950s uniforms.
 People came from far and wide – the legendary Capt Bob Bowker from Bermuda, artist Bob Bausch from San Francisco, others from BC, a crowd from Montreal.
-Recently, I came across a stack of old b/w prints from this event 31 years ago.
-Whoever took them knew how to frame a “people” shot, but his lens pooped out on the edges, as you’ll see.
-Any fan will get a charge out of these pix, so here you go.
+Recently, I came across a stack of old prints from this event 31 years ago.
+Most of these shots were taken by Monty Montgomery from Air Canada’s radio operation at Malton.
+Monty doubled as base photographer and always was delighted to show up with his Pentax kit to cover such an event.
+Any fan will get a real charge out of these pix, so here you go.

 The man behind Canadair’s trip to the book launch was R.D.
 “Dick” Richmond, then No.2 at Canadair as President Fred Kearns’ right-hand man.
 That’s Dick on the right.
 Centre is the great Jim Bain, then your lowly author.
 I remember being floored when, once the room had pretty well filled up, the door swung open and the Canadair party waltzed in.
 All seriously dressed for the occasion, but looking a tad glum, I thought they maybe had meant to enter the room down the hall, where there was an undertakers’ convention.
 No, it was the Canadair contingent, but they had had a rough-weather trip from Montreal and an especially bumpy final approach to Malton (the pilot confided that next morning).
 Away back behind us is artist Les Waller, who produced two fine paintings for the book.
 In this day and age one could not attract a single senior rep from any Canadian aerospace company to any aviation book launching.
 Terrific, eh!